 We journey on from the sublime to the ridiculous – into the historical heart of the island – Central Station and Wanggoolba Creek.
 As we walk through Pile Valley, an Eastern Whip bird calls out to its mate, and it stuns me how such lush rainforest can grow in sand and how those Giant King Ferns really add to the Jurassic feel of the place.

 With a generous buffet lunch under our belts (courtesy of Eurong Beach Resort) we reluctantly leave the lakes and rainforest for Seventy-Five Mile Beach.
-I can well understand why the Butchulla people called this place K'Gari – which translates to paradise.
-It is simply stunning and clearly being enjoyed by fisher folk and fourwheel-drivers.
-We make our way to the Coloured Sands of the Pinnacles, then down the beach to the Maheno shipwreck for the postcard shots, to the cool fresh waters of Eli Creek and then on the homeward journey.
+I can well understand why the Butchulla people called this place K'Gari – which loosely translates to mean paradise.
+It is simply stunning and clearly being enjoyed by fisher folk and four-wheel-drivers.
+We make our way to the Coloured Sand cliffs of The Pinnacles, then down the beach to the Maheno shipwreck for the postcard shots, to the cool fresh waters of Eli Creek and then on the homeward journey.

 Back at the resort I check the What's On Guide, but decide to treat myself with a dinner in Seabelle Restaurant – I'm keen to see how the Chef's incorporate Aussie Bush Tucker into their meals and I'm not disappointed.

 This journey of rediscovery has whipped by quickly and we ponder the highlights over brekkie the next morning.
-Kingfisher's check out is at 10am, but we've opted to stow our bags and spend a little more time on Fraser – I'm keen to check out McKenzie's Jetty and the Z-Force walk before heading back to the rat race.
+Kingfisher Bay's check out is at 10am, but we've opted to stow our bags and spend a little more time on Fraser – I'm keen to check out McKenzies Jetty and the Z-Force walk before heading back to the rat race.

 From Reef to Rainforest it's been a pretty unforgettable trip.
 And now I've dipped my toe, I won't leave it so long to return.

-This May through July you can 'Rediscover Lady Elliot and Fraser Island' for just $868 per person, twin share including: 2 nights' accommodation in an Eco Cabin, return scenic flight ex Hervey Bay, 1 glass bottom boat trip with snorkel, snorkel equipment and lesson, all island tours, environmental management charge, daily breakfast and dinner.
-PLUS 2 nights' hotel accommodation at Kingfisher Bay Resort, Passenger Ferry Transfers, Daily Breakfast, full day 4WD Beauty Spots tour of Fraser Island (including morning tea,
+'Rediscover Lady Elliot and Fraser Island' for just $1357AUD* (Euro 961.18) per adult, twin share including: 2 nights' accommodation in Reef View Room, return scenic 35 minute flight ex Hervey Bay, 1 glass bottom boat trip with snorkel, snorkel equipment and lesson, all island tours, environmental management charge, daily buffet breakfast and dinner.
+PLUS 2 nights' hotel accommodation at Kingfisher Bay Resort, return passenger ferry transfers, daily buffet breakfast, full day 4WD Beauty Spots tour of Fraser Island (including refreshments, lunch and National Park fees), return airport pick up from Fraser Coast airport (if required).
+Some conditions apply.